Cryopexy is a treatment that uses intense cold therapy or freezing to treat certain retinal conditions

 It is an outpatient procedure.
 There are no special preparations for this procedure.
 You should eat normally and take all your regular medicines before you come in for the procedure

-Cryopexy is administered with local anesthesia to prevent pain.
-During the process, your ophthalmologist will us an indirect ophthalmoscope to view the inside of your eye through the pupil while gently pushing on the outside of the eye with the small metal probe to find the exact place for treatment.
+Cryopexy is administered with local anaesthesia to prevent pain.
+During the process, your ophthalmologist will use an indirect ophthalmoscope to view the inside of your eye through the pupil while gently pushing on the outside of the eye with the small metal probe to find the exact place for treatment.
 Once the appropriate treatment location is found, your doctor will activate the probe to deliver the freezing gas, which rapidly freezes the targeted tissue.
 As the tissue heals, it forms a scar.

 The cryotherapy treatment or cryo treatment is not painful as the patient gets anaesthesia near the eye via an injection.
 This numbs the area near the eye to make the procedure smooth.
 Some people also receive topical anaesthesia to reduce the pain of receiving an injection as the skin near the eye is highly sensitive.

 Cryotherapy or retinal cryopexy helps preserve the vision by keeping it attached to its supposed place.
 Generally recommended when the retina is detached, eye damage, overgrown blood vessels, retinoblastoma, and in case of advanced glaucoma.
 Some of the best cryotherapy benefits are that it is a painless and minimally invasive procedure that puts zero risk to healthy tissues.

 The cryo surgery will freeze your retina where the tear has occurred due to an accident.
 However, the process may be futile if the procedure is not done on time.

 Since the area is sensitive after cryotherapy, you should avoid using soap, lotions, eye makeup, or aggressively rubbing that area until it is healed properly.
 You should also avoid any strenuous activity to strain the eye as it may affect the natural healing process.